eltonvs/coding-style/README.md

 ### 2.2.
 HTML Comments

-Always add a space between the comment tag and his content.
+Always add a space between the comment tag and it's content.

 ```html
 <!-- This is a good HTML comment -->